ValMobile/RealisticSurvival/README.md

 The plugin is organized into several modules which can be configured at will:
 - Baubles
 - Spartan Weaponry
+- Spartan and Fire
 - No Tree Punching
-- Waystones
 - Tough As Nails
-- Lycanite's Mobs
+- Ice and Fire

 If you have any questions or suggestions, feel free to discuss it in my [Discord server](https://discord.gg/mMt3f4usqK).